 About Polish Sauerkraut Pancakes Recipe

-Fuczki are specific to kuchnia łemkowska and they taste similar to placki ziemniaczane (potato pancakes) that are VERY popular in Poland.
+Fuczki are specific to kuchnia łemkowska and they taste similar to placki ziemniaczane – Polish potato pancakes that are VERY popular in Poland.

 I like fuczki more as sauerkraut is definitely healthier than potatoes.